curif/AgeOfJoyQuartzDocumentation/content/Documents/Visual configuration documentation.md

 ![[global debug mode.png]]

-Read about how to report bugs and debug mode in [[Global debug mode]].
+Read about how to report bugs and debug mode in [[Diagnostic & Bug Reporting Instructions]].

 ---